kevinbai0/AutoLayoutAnchor/README.md

 ```
 Both functions set `translatesAutoresizingMaskIntoConstraints = false`.
 The `addToView` function additionally adds the view as a subview to a specified view.

+The rules of NSLayoutAnchors, NSLayoutConstraints, and Auto Layout apply the exactly same.
+Background with Auto Layout helps to create constraints with AutoLayoutAnchor.

 ## Detailed Usage
 ### AutoLayoutAnchor
 AutoLayoutAnchor is an enum with associated values of `[Any]`.